jasonjac2/OneMoreWiki/Edit-Commands.md

 ## Colorize
 Applies colorized syntax highlighting to selected source code.
 Supported languages include: C#, CSS, HTML, Java, JavaScript/JSON, PowerShell, Python, Typescript, VB, and XML.

+Languages are defined in JSON definition files located below the OneMore installation directory.
+Languages can be customized and new languages added; please submit a pull request if you want to include new languages in OneMore.

 ## Increase Font Size
 Increases the font size of the selected text or the entire page.